torvalds/linux/Documentation/process/maintainer-pgp-guide.rst

 ===========================

-This guide assumes that you already have a PGP key that you use for Linux Kernel development purposes.
+This guide assumes that you already have a PGP key that you use for Linux kernel development purposes.
 If you do not yet have one, please see the "`Protecting Code Integrity`_" document mentioned earlier for guidance on how to create a new one.